 - Fargate brings a serverless approach, it can save costs and scale fast, but you’ll have less control and oversight

 As with all things AWS – the choice is with you.

 How we can help

 As AWS Advanced Consulting Partners, we’re perfectly placed to help you get the most out of your AWS stack.
-We’ve delivered leading AWS solutions for the likes of Volvo, Heineken and leading global law firm DLA Piper.
+We’ve delivered leading AWS managed hosting solutions for the likes of Volvo, Heineken and leading global law firm DLA Piper.

 So if you’re looking for a partner to help you access the latest tech, cut cloud cost or anything else, just get in touch.